wendallsan/song-naga-2cats1bag/README.md

 All basic features are implemented except for implementing the planned Harmonics Knob in he wavefolder and adding CV inputs and their related attenuators/attenuverters.
 These will require some hardware that I don't have on hand yet to translate Eurorack-level control voltages to the range used by the Daisy Seed.

 ## Yet to Implement

-Eurorack-compatible CV input is planned, and are documented in the wiki.
+- Eurorack-compatible CV input is planned, and are documented in the wiki.

-The Harmonics processor has not been implemented yet.
+- The Harmonics processor has not been implemented yet.

-An overhaul of the Primary Oscillator's waveshape feature is planned, and is documented in the wiki.
+- An overhaul of the Primary Oscillator's waveshape feature is planned, and is documented in the wiki.
+- Tuning knob ranges and responses to elicit musically-oriented/pleasing sounding results.